 Prepare your cash

-In Germany, most of the grocery stores have their recycling depot at the entrance.
-You can just drop your bottles there and collect some refund money, up to 25 cents.
-This is the same amount you spend every time you buy things with plastic bag in grocery store.
+Recycling is almost a culture in Germany.
+Most grocery stores have recycling depots at the entrance.
+Drop your bottles there and collect refund money, up to 25 cents.
+The same amount of money (25 cents) is charged when you buy plastic bags from grocery stores.

 Explore more regions